What Is to Be Done? (novel): Influence

-More than the novel itself, the book is perhaps best known in the English-speaking world for the response it garnered.

-The novel inspired several generations of revolutionaries in Russia, including populists, nihilists, and Marxists.
+The novel is known for inspiring several generations of activists and revolutionaries, particularly in Russia including populists, nihilists, and Marxists.
 Likewise, Vladimir Lenin, Georgi Plekhanov, Peter Kropotkin, Alexandra Kollontai, Rosa Luxemburg, and Swedish writer August Strindberg were all highly impressed with the book.
 Emma Goldman, a Russian-born anarchist, describes her intent to found a sewing cooperative based on Viéra Pavlovna's model found in the novel.

 The novel came to be officially regarded as a Russian classic in the Soviet period, as Chernyshevsky was celebrated as a forefather of the revolution.
 According to Joseph Frank, "Chernyshevsky's novel, far more than Marx's Capital, supplied the emotional dynamic that eventually went to make the Russian Revolution."

-The novel was controversial upon its publishing and continues to be.
+The novel was controversial upon its publishing and has provoked mixed responses.
 Fyodor Dostoevsky mocked the utilitarianism and utopianism of the novel in his 1864 novella Notes from Underground, as well as in his 1872 novel Demons, as did Vladimir Nabokov in his final novel in Russian, The Gift.
 Leo Tolstoy wrote his own What Is to Be Done?, published in 1886, based on his own ideas of moral responsibility.
 Vladimir Lenin named his 1902 pamphlet What Is to Be Done? due to the influence the novel had on him.

 The novel's influence spread beyond the Russian radical tradition and Russian radical intellectuals.
-For example, it is referenced by Tony Kushner multiple times in his play Slavs!, by André Gide's Les caves du Vatican (Lafcadio's Adventures) and, some have argued, by Ayn Rand.
+For example, it is referenced by Tony Kushner multiple times in his play Slavs!, by André Gide's Les caves du Vatican (Lafcadio's Adventures) and, some have argued, indirectly by Ayn Rand.

 In 2024, General Secretary of the Chinese Communist Party Xi Jinping invoked the novel during the 16th BRICS summit.